Thank you Cacique® for sponsoring this post. Visit your local grocery store to pick up your fave Cacique® product for a delicious dinner tonight!

 Ingredients

-- 2 jalapeño peppers, seeds removed, finely diced
+- 2 jalapeño peppers seeds and ribs removed, finely diced

 - 1 tablespoon smoked paprika